 By Judith Lesslie

-Those who work in high hazard industries are familiar with the OSHA Process Safety Management (PSM) and U.S. EPA Risk Management Plan (RMP) requirements for routine audits to assess and verify compliance with these regulations.
-In Part 1, we reviewed specific types of concerns that have been identified at many manufacturing sites for several of the PSM/RMP elements.
-In Part 2, we review the following elements: MOC/PSSR, Process Safety Information, Operating Procedures, Mechanical Integrity, Process Hazard Analysis, and Training.
+Those who work in high hazard industries are familiar with the OSHA Process Safety Management (PSM) and EPA Risk Management Plan (RMP) requirements for routine audits to assess and verify compliance with these regulations.
+In a prior blog, we reviewed different strategies for accomplishing these audits.
+In this blog, we will cover specific types of concerns that have been identified at many manufacturing sites.

 The PSM and RMP regulations have proven over time that they are excellent practices to drive the reduction of serious process safety incidents.
 It is far better for a company and sites to find and correct their own PSM and RMP system deficiencies than for a serious incident to occur or for a regulatory agency to identify it.
 Are you positive that the commonly found concerns reviewed above are not present at your facility?